Proudly serving the Gainesville community since 1987.

 What Should I Do If I Have A Dental Emergency?

 A dental emergency can occur at any moment.
 We understand that accidents happen, and we strive to provide quick and professional emergency dental care for all of our patients’ needs.
-Our dentists are committed to providing high-quality and convenient care, and we offer extended hours in the evenings and availability on some Saturdays.
 If you are a new patient and you require services for general dentistry in Gainesville, please contact us for a new patient form.
 You can print it out, complete it, and bring it with you to your appointment.

 • Step 1: Call Our Office.
 If you experience a dental emergency, call us as soon as you can!
 We block out space in our schedule for emergency dental appointments.